 What they saw changed everything.

-In 2019, Selby — now CEO of Canada Nickel (TSXV: CNC, OTCQX: CNIKF) — had almost dismissed the Crawford deposit north of Timmins, assuming it was another small, high-grade target hyped during nickel booms.
+In 2019, Selby — now CEO of Canada Nickel (TSXV: CNC, OTCQX: CNIKF) — had almost dismissed the Crawford deposit north of Timmins, assuming it was another small, high-grade target hyped during prior nickel booms.
 But this was different.

 The entire, sprawling acquisition of these 20-plus targets — spanning 42 square kilometres, 25 times the size of Crawford’s original geophysical footprint — unfolded discreetly during the COVID-19 pandemic.
 For 18 months, Canada Nickel worked behind the scenes, consolidating land through 35 to 40 deals with prospectors, estates, and other mining companies before publicly announcing their ambition.

-And not before time.
+And just in time.

 Geopolitics is also intruding urgently as governments across the West look to diversify and secure supply from Indonesia (where Chinese companies control approx 75% of Indonesia’s nickel refining capacity).